-There are two ways that a cell can die: necrosis and apoptosis.
-As cell begin to die you being to die slowly.
-There are various way to slow down and prevent this process.
-With sentient, alkaline and yogic diet you prolong cell live.
+There are two ways that a cell can die: necrosis and apoptosis as cells begin to die you begin to die slowly.
+There is various way to slow down and prevent this process.
+You prolong cell life with a sentient, alkaline, and yogic diet.

-- Necrosis occurs when a cell is damaged by an external force, such as poison, a bodily injury, an infection or getting cut off from the blood supply (which might occur during a heart attack or stroke).
+- Necrosis occurs when a cell is damaged by an external force, such as poison, a bodily injury, infection, or getting cut off from the blood supply (which might occur during a heart attack or stroke).
 When cells die from necrosis, it’s a rather messy affair.
-The death causes inflammation that can cause further distress or injury within the body.
+Death causes inflammation that can cause further distress or injury within the body.

 - Apoptosis, on the other hand, is relatively civil, even though it may not sound so at first — it’s when a cell commits suicide.
 How is that better than necrosis?
 For one thing, the cleanup is much easier.
 It’s sometimes referred to as programmed cell death, and indeed, the process of apoptosis follows a controlled, predictable routine.

 Apoptosis also differs from necrosis in that it’s essential to human development.
-For example, in the womb, our fingers and toes are connected to one another by a sort of webbing.
-Apoptosis is what causes that webbing to disappear, leaving us with 10 separate digits.
-As our brains develop, the body creates millions more cells than it needs; the ones that don’t form synaptic connections undergo apoptosis so that the remaining cells function well.
+For example, in the womb, our fingers and toes are connected by a sort of webbing.
+Apoptosis is what causes that webbing to disappear, leaving us with ten separate digits.
+As our brains develop, the body creates millions of more cells than it needs; the ones that don’t form synaptic connections undergo apoptosis so that the remaining cells function well.
 Programmed cell death is also necessary to start the process of menstruation.

-Solutions is in your diet: Consume Plant based food, Avoid all kinds of processed food, remove toxic food from your diet adopt a sentient diet.
+Solutions are in your diet: Consume Plant-based food, Avoid all kinds of processed food, remove toxic food from your diet adopt a sentient diet.

-Lemons and lemon oil are popular because of their refreshing scent and invigorating, purifying and cleaning properties.
+Lemons and lemon oil are popular because of their refreshing scent and invigorating, purifying, and cleansing properties.
 Research shows that lemon oil contains powerful antioxidants and helps to reduce inflammation, fight bacteria and fungi, boost energy levels and ease digestion.